Located at: 1030 SW Madison Ave; Currently Signed as: Avery House

 Space within the first and basement floors of Champinefu is primarily for students utilizing the HSRC, the HSRC Food Pantry (distribution on 3-4 nights of every month), and visitors to the Family Resource Center.
 Our space primarily serves as a workplace to meet the needs of communities served by the HSRC and FRC programs.
 The other floors of Champinefu are utilized as office space for various OSU units and are not available to reserve.
 While our facility is primarily intended to serve the programmatic purposes of the HSRC and FRC programs, we also value sharing this student-fee-funded resource with the wider campus community.

 Please understand that while our spaces are available for reservation the spaces cannot be fully closed off and completely isolated during business hours (9 to 5:00 pm) or while students are utilizing the space.
-OSU employees from multiple units work in the building and many students rely on our facility to do laundry, shower or store their personal belongings.
+OSU employees from multiple units work in the building and many students rely on our facility to do laundry, shower or study.
 We will attempt to limit distractions and interruptions that you and your group may experience - but if you need a facility with limited access where only participants in your event will be present, our space may not be ideal for your event.
 Because our building is so essential to our community, we ask that you treat everyone in our building with respect, kindness and compassion.
 If you or your group experiences conflict or has concerns with someone unaffiliated with your event in the space, please promptly seek support from onsite FRC or HSRC staff.

 Specific Spaces Available for Reservation: